 Modify the URI in the static HTML page

-Calling the WordPress backend through the Nginx proxy
+to access the WordPress instance through the proxy.

 In my next article I will start serving the HTML page from an Nginx container because now I’m just loading the file straight from my filesystem running a local webserver.